alferov/explorify/readme.md

-# Extended GitHub News Feed
+# github-showcasify
-> Displays descriptions and numbers of stars for repositories in the GitHub News Feed
+> A Chrome extension that adds the description and the number of stars to starred repositories in the GitHub News Feed

 ## Installation